leafac/oose-2019-www.jhu-oose.com/group-projects.md

 - Prefer a live demonstration, but have a recorded one as a backup.
 As a last resort, show screenshots or wireframes.

+- Every group member must talk at least a little.

 - Only talk about the distinguishing features of your application, not about the data-manipulation ones.

 - Only talk about features that you built, not features based on third-party APIs and other tools.